Caples River (II+ & portages) or (IV+)

 After Kay Creek continue for approximately 4km to the Upper gorge (IV,P) and prepare to eddy out/portage river right.

-Upper gorge (IV P)
+Upper gorge (IV or P)

 It’s only about a kilometre further downstream to the Mid Caples Gorge.

-Mid Caples Gorge (IV/V)
+Mid Caples Gorge (IV+ or P)

 As you approach, eddy out early on river right to scout the gorge or prepare for the portage.

 However for grade II paddling its best to portage river right.
 The base of the mid gorge on a sunny summer’s day is `Shangri La`.
 Enter the river opposite the bench seat and paddle upstream and see how far you can get.
-In low flows it is possible to eddy hop to the tree jam just downstream from the bridge, however in normal flows the first narrowing of the gorge is often as far as its possible to paddle upstream.
+In low flows it is possible to eddy hop to the waterfall just downstream from the bridge, however in normal flows the first narrowing of the gorge is often as far as its possible to paddle upstream.

 Either way it’s a stunner.